stonepros/stone/doc/stoneadm/install.rst

     ceph config set osd osd_memory_target_autotune true

-Using Ceph
+Using Stone
 ==========

-To use the *Ceph Filesystem*, follow :ref:`orchestrator-cli-cephfs`.
+To use the *Stone Filesystem*, follow :ref:`orchestrator-cli-cephfs`.

-To use the *Ceph Object Gateway*, follow :ref:`cephadm-deploy-rgw`.
+To use the *Stone Object Gateway*, follow :ref:`cephadm-deploy-rgw`.

 To use *NFS*, follow :ref:`deploy-cephadm-nfs-ganesha`